Mastering Money Matters

 It’s tough enough to manage your money when you’re a tourist traveling to a foreign country with a different currency.
 Imagine what it’s like to manage your finances when dealing in two currencies on two continents?
 That’s what you may be dealing with should you choose to spend any length of time in France or own property here.

-ork, Zurich, Frankfurt and Tokyo.
-These banks set the rates based on minute-by-minute trading.
+The banks set their exchange rates based on minute-by-minute trading.
 Reported rates differ bank-by-bank and minute-by-minute.
 Rates for buying a currency differ from rates selling a currency.
 The difference between the price a dealer will buy and sell a currency is known as the “spread.”

 Opening a Bank Account